Chief Minister of Punjab, India: Oath

+"Main, [Name], Ishwar di saunh khanda han / sachcha vishwas dilaunda han ki jo vi mamla [State Name] de Mukkh Mantri vajeon mere vichar layi lyaya javega ya mainu pata laggega, usnu main kise vi vyakti ya vyaktian nu, pratyaksh (directly) ya apratyaksh (indirectly) roop vich udon tak sanjha (reveal) nahi karanga, jado tak ki mere farzan nu poora karan layi ajeha karna zaroori na hove."

 Leader of the House

 A Minister designated by the Government to supervise the management of government business in the Legislative Assembly is known as the Leader of the House.
-The Rules of Procedure of the Lok Sabha and Rajya Sabha define "Leader of the House".
+The Rules of Procedure of the Rajya Sabha and Lok Sabha define "Leader of the House".
 In both Houses, the leader of the house is a crucial official who directly affects how business is done.
 A House deputy leader may also be appointed by him.
 Government meeting scheduling and House business are under the purview of the Leader of the House.
 In addition, the Leader of the House serves as the legislative chair of the majority party.
 Rather than the Constitution, the Rules of the House specify the duties of the head of the house.

 Role and Function

 One important parliamentary official who has direct authority over the way the Legislative assembly operates is the Leader of the House.
 All of the government's policies are centered around him, particularly as they relate to the House's internal operations and measures pertaining to the conduct of its business.
 The Chief Whip resolves the specifics with the Leader of the House's agreement, although the Leader of the House is ultimately in charge of how government activity is organized.
 The Leader of the House suggests dates for the House's summons and prorogation with the Chair's approval.
 He is in charge of organizing the formal proceedings of the Parliamentary Session, including the introduction of legislation and motions.